 Observations of The 2019 Rugby Union World Cup

-Due to the fact that many readers of The Mental Toughness Digest come from countries where rugby union is not a major sport then let me quickly start this article by providing a quick summary and context of the Rugby World Cup that has just finished in Japan.
+Due to the fact that many readers of The Mental Toughness Digest come from countries where rugby union is not a major sport then let me quickly start this article by providing a quick summary and context of the Rugby World Cup in Japan in 2019 – where rugby union psychology was everywhere!

 The first point to mention from a psychological point of view is that the Rugby World Cup is by far the most valued prize in world rugby.
-In other words, unlike many other sports such as soccer, hockey and tennis which all have several majors competitions nothing comes close to the Rugby World Cup for rugby playing nations.
+In other words, unlike many other sports that all have several majors competitions nothing comes close to the RWC for rugby playing nations.

 This means that strong rugby union nations such as Wales, Ireland, Scotland, France, Japan and Argentina have never gotten their hands on the Rugby World Cup.

-Due to the fact that a handful of countries dominate the sport the initial stages of the competition are a little strange with powerhouse countries often beating ‘minnows’ by scores more common in cricket than rugby.
+As a handful of countries dominate the sport the initial stages of the competition are a little strange.
+Powerhouse countries often beat ‘minnows’ by scores more common in cricket than rugby.

 Like most sports, it’s really at the pointy end of the competition – the knock-out stages where the mental side really kicks in.
 By ‘mental side’ we don’t just mean sporting mental toughness but tactics as well.
 Decision making, especially that required under pressure, is an entirely psychological process.

 During the first semi-final that saw the mighty All Blacks take on The Poms (sorry, I mean the English) the game started with a little controversy.
-The English team, coached by a true lover of mind games Eddie Jones, lined up in a giant V whilst facing the famous New Zealand pre-game war dance – The Haka.
+The English team, coached by a true lover of mind games Eddie Jones, lined up in a giant V whilst facing the The Haka.

 England was later fined for this which is something I disagree with.
-I am fine with one country being allowed to have an extra psychological boost just before the opening whistle but it should be left up to the opposition to decide if and how they observe or respond to this.
+I am fine with one country being allowed to have an extra psychological boost just before the opening whistle.
+However, it should be left up to the opposition to decide if and how they observe or respond to this.

-Of course, as is pointed out in this previous edition of the Mental Toughness Digest it’s never possible to really know what factors result in a win or loss in sport by I suspect that New Zealand was slightly distracted by England’s unorthodox facing of the Haka.
+Of course, as is pointed out in this previous edition of the Mental Toughness Digest it’s never possible to really know what factors result in a win or loss in sport.
+But I suspect that New Zealand was slightly distracted by England’s unorthodox Haka response.
 England won the match comfortably 19 – 7.

-In the other semi-final South Africa beat Wales 19 – 16 in one of the least attractive games of rugby union you’ll ever see.
+In the other semi South Africa beat Wales 19 – 16 in one of the least attractive games of rugby union you’ll ever see.
 Tactics completely dominated this game with The Spingboks kicking the ball as often as possible.
-In my work as a performance psychologist I am becoming more and more involved in the tactical side – especially in the one on one work with coaches – but even I was stumped about why South Africa would want to give the ball away as often as they did.
+In my work as a performance psychologist I am becoming more and more involved in the tactical side.
+This is especially true in the one on one work we do we coaches.
+Yet even I was stumped about why South Africa would want to give the ball away as often as they did.
 I suspect the brains trust knew something that I didn’t because The Boks scraped into their third Rugby World Cup final.

-For those of you who we are either working with at the moment or who we have assisted in the past you might remember that one of the cornerstones of our mental coaching model – Metuf – is the idea that the hard work and effort needs to be kept in the preparation basket with the main aim of sporting competitions to be as relaxed as possible.
+One of the cornerstones of our mental coaching model – Metuf is the idea that the hard work and effort needs to be kept in the preparation basket.
+The main aim of sporting competitions is to be as relaxed as possible.

 Let me explain why.
-Motor skills – such as catching, passing or kicking a rugby ball – all fall along a continuum of automaticity.
-On the one extreme, the action can be what we call “cognitive” which means a lot of thought is needed to attempt this skill.
+Motor skills such as catching, passing or kicking a rugby ball fit along a continuum of automaticity.
+On the one extreme the action is “cognitive” which means is thinking is needed to attempt this skill.
 Think of a child learning to ride a bicycle.
-On the other extreme we have what is called the Autonomous Stage.
+On the other extreme is the Autonomous Stage.
 Think about the action of brushing your teeth as an example.
-This action can and should be executed with little or no mental effort.
-In fact, the less mental effort you apply and the more relaxed you the more likely your best version of these motor skills will prevail.
+These action can and should be executed with little or no mental effort.
+In fact, the less mental effort you apply the more likely your best version of these motor skills will appear.

-It is for this reason that my colleagues and I at Condor Performance are such advocates of what we called The Relaxed Competition Mindset which is based on something called The Law of Reverse Effect.
+It is for this reason that my colleagues and I at Condor Performance are such advocates of what we called The Relaxed Competition Mindset.
+A concept that is based on a theory called The Law of Reverse Effect.

-The Law of Reversed Effect states; “The greater the conscious effort, the less the subconscious response” or understood another way “Whenever the will (conscious mind) and imagination (subconscious) are in conflict, the imagination (subconscious) always wins.”
+“The greater the conscious effort, the less the subconscious response”.
+Or understood another way.
+“Whenever the will (conscious mind) and imagination (subconscious) are in conflict, the imagination (subconscious) always wins.”

 Despite having a coach who has a great understanding of the mental side England tried too hard in the Rugby World Cup final.
-Their skills were negatively impacted by their over-eagerness.
+Over-eagerness negatively impacted by their skills.

-On the flip side, South Africa relaxed, kept things simple and changed up the tactics that they’d used in the previous six games of the tournament.
-Suddenly they stop kicking as much and ran the ball and I suspect in doing so left the English game plan in tatters (who would have been expecting them to kick).
+On the flip side a relaxed South Africa kept things simple.
+They also changed the tactics that they’d used in the previous six games of the tournament.
+Suddenly they stop kicking as much and ran the ball.
+The English game plan was in tatters who would have been expecting them to kick.

-All of these factors – and many more – contributing to an emphatic 32 – 12 win that saw “The Boks” equal The All Blacks tally of three World Cup wins.
+All of these factors contributing to an emphatic 32 – 12 win.
+A result that saw “The Boks” equal The All Blacks tally of three World Cup wins.

-It is impossible to really know why South Africa and New Zealand are pulling away from the rest but my guess is it has a lot to do with how seriously they take the mental and tactical side of their coaching development programs.
+It is impossible to really know why South Africa and New Zealand are pulling away from the rest.
+My best guess is it has a lot to do with how seriously they take the mental and tactical side of their coaching development programs.

-I will end this article by encouraging you to watch the press conference below with triumphant South African coach and captain – which is riddled with clues of a psychological nature.
-And my favourite part of this interview – Rassie Erasmus, less than an hour after winning the most sought after prize in world rugby – is already planning for the British and Irish Lions tours two years from now.
+I will end this article by encouraging you to watch the press conference below with triumphant South African coach and captain.
+Psychological clues are everywhere.
+For example, just after winning the most sought after prize in world rugby they’re already planning for the Lions tours two years from now.
 Enjoy and as always use the space below to add your own thoughts and questions.